Help & Documentation

 2. Mutagenesis Analysis

-The mutagenesis feature generates all possible single-point mutations for your sequence and predicts PSI for each variant.
+The mutagenesis feature generates all possible single-point mutations for the input sequence and predicts PSI for each variant.

 3. Comparing Sequences